TEALSK12/introduction-to-computer-science/lesson_05.md

   * (100, 0)
   * (50, 100)

 Ask students if they connect the dots, what shape would the points make?
-(Answers may vary: Kite, Diamond, Quadrilateral, Polygon, etc).
+(Answers may vary: kite, diamond, quadrilateral, polygon, etc).

-### 3. Integrate
+### Integrate

 Explain to students that this is how the Snap! stage is setup but it doesn't have a grid to view.
 The origin (0,0) is the exact center of the grid.

-* Have students enter the following points into the **go to x: y:** in the [template](https://snap.berkeley.edu/snap/snap.html#present:Username=aspiece%40gmail.com&ProjectName=Snap%20Coordinate%20System%20Intro)
+Have students enter the following points into the **go to x: y:** in the [template](https://snap.berkeley.edu/snap/snap.html#present:Username=aspiece%40gmail.com&ProjectName=Snap%20Coordinate%20System%20Intro)

 * (0, 0)
 * (50, -50)
 * (100, 0)
 * (50, 100)

-* Now have students click the Green Flag to see the sprite draw the shape.
+Have students click the green flag to see the sprite draw the shape.

-* Now instruct the students to use the block template to draw at least two shapes of their own.
+Instruct the students to use the block template to draw at least two shapes of their own.

-### 4. Lab activity
+### Lab activity

-* Introduce the lab activity to students by explaining the instructions and getting them started with the activity.
+Introduce the lab activity to students by explaining the instructions and getting them started with the activity.

-### 5 .
-Debrief
+### Debrief

-* Can you think of any other technologies that use a coordinate system to display graphics?
+Can you think of any other technologies that use a coordinate system to display graphics?
-* Are there any blocks that you have discovered that have helped you draw shapes faster?
+Are there any blocks that you have discovered that have helped you draw shapes faster?

-## Accommodation/differentiation
+## Accommodation and differentiation

-* Kinesthetic learners could use graph paper to draw the shapes with a writing utensil.
+Kinesthetic learners could use graph paper to draw the shapes with a writing utensil.

-* Challenge students who understand this challenge them to draw more complex figures and allow them to explore other blocks that may be useful to do this faster. (i.e repeat blocks, etc).
+Challenge students who understand this challenge them to draw more complex figures and allow them to explore other blocks that may be useful to do this faster. (i.e repeat blocks, etc).

-* Students will have different levels of prior knowledge on this topic.
+Students will have different levels of prior knowledge on this topic.
 The objective of this lesson is to level set students to ensure they all have an understanding of coordinates.
 There may be students seeing coordinates for the first time that may need more 1 on 1 support to move through this lesson.